InesBett/Inbound-Tourism-Revenue-influence-on-GDP--analysis/README.md

 Key insights and conclusions drawn from the analysis.
 Visual storytelling to effectively communicate the findings.

+## Trello

+For organization purposes I used Trello, it has helped me keep track of the tasks during the project developement.
+If you wish to have a look feel free to vist my [Trello](https://trello.com/b/7QVzqRRg/mid-project)

 ## Streamlit app

 Lastly, I created a streamlit app to display my visualizations apart from Canvas, Jupyter and Tableau.
 If you would like to have a look please check my [Streamlite](https://inbound-tourism-revenue-influence-on-gdp--analysis-16dec2024.streamlit.app/)